 Here’s what I did.

-Mix ingredients with an electric mixer to combine.
+Cream ingredients with an electric mixer until smooth.

 Stir with a wooden spoon to combine.
 Over-stirring with a mixer toughens baked goods.

-Spray a 10×15″ jelly roll pan with cooking spray.
+Spray a 9×13″ glass baking dish with cooking spray.
 Spread cookie batter into pan.
-(I’m making a double batch here otherwise you’d use a 9×13″ pan).

 Immediately sprinkle remaining chocolate chips over top of the hot Buddy Bars.
-Allow to soften for about 5 minutes before spreading chocolate chips over top of the Buddy Bars.
+Allow chocolate to soften for about 2 or 3 minutes before spreading chocolate chips over top of the Buddy Bars.

 Here the chocolate has been completely spread over top of the Buddy Bars.
 There is JUST enough for this recipe to have a thin layer of icing on top.